Skip to main content

 Every ventless dryer that comes into Reviewed’s labs gets put through the same testing protocol, which addresses both its performance and the user-friendliness of its design.

-• Drying performance: How much water does each major dryer cycle actually remove from your clothes, and how quickly can it achieve that level of dryness?
+• Drying performance: How much water does each major dryer cycle remove from your clothes, and how quickly can it achieve that level of dryness?

 Beyond these performance tests, we also assess the usability of each dryer, based on our experience, both during testing and during more casual use.